frommberger/mobile4D-docs/general.rst

 * PDF Documents (several, optional)
 * Additional information (free text, optional)
 * Reporter information
-* Severity and Urgency (different concepts, but mobile4d only asks for oneof them, as people usually can’t distinguish them anyway)
+* Severity and Urgency (different concepts, but mobile4d only asks for one of them, as people usually can’t distinguish them anyway)
 * Contact telephone number (can be different from reporter’s number)

+Every disaster report has an individual unique URI.

 **Implementation:** Setting urgency/severity from the web frontend has been accidently omitted in the current implementation.